 TECHNOLOGY ACCEPTABLE USE POLICY

 St. Frances Cabrini School promotes the use of technology as a tool for lifelong learning and as a means to facilitate communication in support of research and education.
 The school attempts to prepare students to assume their roles in a global society and workforce by teaching them to be ethical and responsible in their use of technology and the Internet.
-Students must adhere to the Technology Acceptable Use Policy for continued access to the school’s technology resources.NO EXPECTATION OF PRIVACY
+Students must adhere to the Technology Acceptable Use Policy for continued access to the school’s technology resources.

+No Expectation of Privacy Policy

 Users should never consider electronic communication to be either private or secure.

-SFCS has the right to monitor any and all aspects of its computer system.
+People who operate the system do have access to all mail.
+SFCS also has the right to monitor any and all aspects of its computer system.

 Users consent to allowing the school to assess and review all materials users create, store, or receive on the computer system, Internet, or any other component of the computer network.